 - Identify one thing you'll do differently next time.

-The people who successfully quit aren’t the ones who never relapse.
-They’re the ones who recover from relapse quickly instead of turning one slip into a week-long binge.
+The people who make progress are usually the ones who recover from relapse quickly instead of turning one slip into a week-long binge.

 What you're building